AhmadAlBarasy/shop-manage-cli-python/README.md

 ## **Installation**
 * Install the **dependencies** (python modules) mentioned in the requirments.txt file.

-* Create a database using postgres using the following command:
+* Create a PostgreSQL database using postgres using the following command:
  ```
     create database your-database-name;
   ```